neoviki/computer.controlled.rc.car/README.md

-## Controlling a radio controlled car from Window XP
+## Controlling a radio controlled car from Laptop

 In this project I wrote a windows user interface and arduino code to control a radio controlled car.